OguzhanUmutOzgur/solana-on-chain-fee-updater/README.md

 ```

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Synchronous
-By default, the script will make simultaneous requests to update and some transactions may fail.
+By default, the script will make simultaneous requests to update therefore some transactions may fail.
 In this case, the script will retry failed NFTs after 5 seconds.
 The script is expected to work just fine but it could trigger unexpected cases.
 In any case, it won't harm the Metadata.

 You can use `-s` to make the calls sequentially.
 It would take much longer than the default way but it is safer in non-immediat cases.